-This document was prepared by Technical Committee ISO/TC 85, Nuclear energy, nuclear technologies and radiological protection, Subcommittee SC 2, Radiological protection.
+The committee responsible for this document is ISO/TC 85, Nuclear energy, nuclear technologies, and radiological protection, Subcommittee SC 2, Radiological protection.

-This second edition cancels and replaces the first edition (ISO 18589-6:2009), which has been technically revised.
+This third edition cancels and replaces the second edition (ISO 18589-2:2015), which has been technically revised.

-The main change compared to the previous edition is as follows:
+The main change is as follows:

-- The introduction has been reviewed accordingly to the generic introduction adopted for the standards published on the radioactivity measurement in the environment.
+the review of the introduction according to the generic introduction adopted for the standards published on the radioactivity measurement in the environment.